btroop/btroop/README.md

 ## About

 I'm looking to solve real problems for real people by turning innovative ideas into awesome, beautifully-designed products with a high-performing team.
-I'm most energized when operating as a polymath—drawing upon my collection of multi-functional, broadly technical experiences and interests come up with creative, inventive solutions.
+I'm most energized when operating as a polymath—drawing upon my collection of multi-functional, broadly technical experiences and interests to come up with creative, inventive solutions.